facebookresearch/PoseWarper/README.md

    cd ${POSEWARPER_ROOT}/lib/deform_conv
    python setup.py develop
    ```
-8. Download our pretrained models, and some data related files from [this link](https://www.dropbox.com/s/ygfy6r8nitoggfq/PoseWarper_supp_files.zip?dl=0) and extract it to ${POSEWARPER_SUPP_ROOT} directory.
+8. Download our pretrained models, and some supplementary data files from [this link](https://www.dropbox.com/s/ygfy6r8nitoggfq/PoseWarper_supp_files.zip?dl=0) and extract it to ${POSEWARPER_SUPP_ROOT} directory.

 ### Data preparation
 **For PoseTrack17 data**, we use a slightly modified version of the PoseTrack dataset where we rename the frames to follow `%08d` format, with first frame indexed as 1 (i.e. `00000001.jpg`).
 First, download the data from [PoseTrack download page](https://posetrack.net/users/download.php).
 Then, rename the frames for each video as described above using [this script](https://github.com/facebookresearch/DetectAndTrack/blob/master/tools/gen_posetrack_json.py).